DisnakeDev/guide/docs/100-getting-started/102-creating-commands.md

     You can read more about the message intent [here][message-intent-article].

-Therefore, to minimize the permissions your bot has to use, we will be convering prefix commands under the **Popular Topics** section, and advancing with the basics of slash commands in this article; more advanced topics will be covered in the [**Interactions**](../200-interactions/202-application-commands.md) section.
+Therefore, to minimize the permissions your bot has to use, we will be covering prefix commands under the **Popular Topics** section, and advancing with the basics of slash commands in this article; more advanced topics of the same will be covered in the [**Interactions**](../200-interactions/202-application-commands.md) section.

 ## Registering commands